SMART SPENDING · REAL SAVINGS

 Groceries are one of the most controllable expenses in most household budgets.
 Unlike rent or insurance, there’s real room to adjust what you spend here without affecting your quality of life much — if you approach it with a bit of strategy.
+The average American household spends around $475 per month on groceries, but I’ve watched friends cut that number by $100 to $150 monthly just by changing how they shop, not what they eat.
+These aren’t deprivation tactics or extreme couponing marathons.
+They’re practical habits that, once you get into the rhythm, feel completely natural.
+Let me walk you through the approaches that consistently work.

 Shop With a Weekly Menu Plan